IntelLabs/scenario_execution/docs/architecture.rst

 Modules
 -------

-- ``scenario_execution_base``: The base package for scenario execution.
+- ``scenario_execution``: The base package for scenario execution.
 It provides the parsing of OpenSCENARIO 2 files and the conversion to py-trees.
 It's middleware agnostic and can therefore be used as a basis for more specific implementations (e.g. ROS).
 It also provides basic OpenSCENARIO 2 libraries and actions.
-- ``scenario_execution``: This package uses ``scenario_execution_base`` as a basis and implements a ROS2 version of scenario execution.
+- ``scenario_execution``: This package uses ``scenario_execution`` as a basis and implements a ROS2 version of scenario execution.
 It provides a OpenSCENARIO 2 library with basic ROS2-related actions like publishing on a topic or calling a service.
 - ``scenario_execution_control``: Provides code to control scenario execution (in ROS2) from another application such as RViz.
 - ``scenario_coverage``: Provides tools to generate concrete scenarios from abstract OpenSCENARIO 2 scenario definition and execute them.
 - ``scenario_execution_gazebo``: Provides a `Gazebo <https://gazebosim.org/>`_-specific OpenSCENARIO 2 library with actions.